-Keyword research is the process of finding the search query strings that people use to search for information on a topic, as well as how often those keywords are used in search engines like Google and Bing.
+Keyword research is the process of finding the terms people use to search for information on a topic, as well as how often those keywords are used in search engines like Google and Bing.
 Keyword research is the best way to find new, relevant keywords to expand your paid and organic search marketing campaigns.

 For digital marketers, these are the three areas where keyword research is most critical: